Silicon Valley HQ

 There are multiple kinds of sitemaps referenced in web design, and each one serves a different audience and function.

 Though your social media presence should remain true to your brand identity, the differing expectations and audiences for each platform should be both understood and explored.

 If that’s most effectively delivered via a product download, the view of a demo, or the submission of a contact form, then you and your design team can evaluate what types of content are best suited to reach those targets.
-Once your organization has articulated the business goals for its website, then the work can begin on ensuring your content is targeted toward achieving them.
+Once your organization has articulated the business goals for the website, then the work can begin on ensuring your content are targeted toward achieving them.

-Once your site’s business objectives have been solidified, your organization should evaluate whether all existing content will be consistent with the redesign plan.
-Some material will need to be rewritten to suit these goals, while other site pages may need to be deleted.
+Once your site’s business objectives have been solidified, your organization should evaluate whether all existing content will be consistent with the new website redesign plan.
+Some material will need to be rewritten to suit these goals, while other web pages may need to be deleted.

 The benefits of such decisions reach beyond establishing a clear and consistent website focus that serves your B2B business.
 In some cases, outdated content can impact your SEO rankings under the wrong terms and attract an unexpected audience.
 But along with clarity gained in narrowing your website’s focus to your business goals comes the added efficiency in implementing a redesign.